debaayus/PS-1/README.md

 This is a project to satisfy the requirements of BITS F221 Practice School-I Summer term 2021.

 ### Two parts in the project:
-* Backend- Deals with pre-processing of the data, feature extraction, data matrix creation, machine learning with dimensionality reduction
+* Backend- Feature extraction and data matrix creation
-* Frontend- GUI to wrap the backend modules
+* Frontend- Deals with pre-processing of the data, plotting, and wraps the backend modules

 ### Libraries to be used: